404-F21/project/README.md

 * Upload images/profile pictures - store the image url to refer
 * Can be from different host - store the host url

-### 2) Friend Request
+### 2) Follow
 #### Keynotes - Database Implications:
-* Can be one-sided (becomes a follow) - store if x follows y
+* Can be one-sided (just normal) - store if x follows y
-* Can be two-sided (become a friend if accepted from both sides) - store if the x follows y and if y follow x separately and uniquely
+* Can be two-sided (becomes a friend pair if accepted from both sides) - store x following y and y following x separately and uniquely
 * Is unique - store an identifier
+* Friends are implemented through views and serializers rather than models

 ### 3) Post
 #### Keynotes - Database Implications: